Experts

 State-of-the-art Cleanroom Equipment

-We run all standard cleanroom processes.
-With access to three major cleanroom facilities in Sweden and more than 500 instruments for fabrication and characterization, we deliver optimized solutions for various micro- and nanofabrication projects.
+With access to the major cleanroom facilities in Sweden and Denmark totalling more than 10.000 m2 of cleanroom and 2000+ instruments for fabrication and characterization, we run all standard cleanroom processes, and deliver optimized solutions for various micro- and nanofabrication projects.

 lab